grettke/help/help.md

 When edit mode is exited, the option exists to automatically remove empty opening and closed lines for the source block.
 Never do this.
 The thing is that I forgot why.
-When I was working on a recent analysis with ℝ there was a space appearing in the opening and closing line of the source block that didn't appear in the source editing buffer.
+When I was working on a recent analysis with ℝ there was a space appearing in the opening and closing line of the source block that didn&rsquo;t appear in the source editing buffer.
 That surprised me.
-I am sure that I've forgotten why this is the case.
-I don't like it because you add a bunch of empty lines in the source buffer for every source block.
+I am sure that I&rsquo;ve forgotten why this is the case.
+I don&rsquo;t like it because you add a bunch of empty lines in the source buffer for every source block.
 With that in mind I will enable this feature and try it out again.